openstream/woocommerce-runmyaccounts/readme.txt

 * Feature - added dedicated receivable account for each payment gateway
 * Enhancement - use settings API for settings page
 * Enhancement - added order note if invoice is created
-* Enhancement - check if user_id is already linked to a Run My Accounts customer id before creating customer in Run My Accounts
+* Enhancement - check if user_id is already linked to a Run my Accounts customer id before creating customer in Run my Accounts

 = 1.2.0 =
 * Feature - create customer in Run my Accounts when new WooCommerce user is created on checkout page